-Supplies: Materials needed in audio-visual productions may be purchased from the Learning Resources Centre.

-The LRC is well equipped with equipment and special facilities needed for the completion of assignments.
+Materials needed in audio-visual productions may be purchased from the Learning Resources Centre.
+The LRC is well equipped with the equipment and special facilities needed for the completion of assignments.

-Textbook:
+TEXT:

-R. Heinich, M. Molenda, & J. Russell Instructional Media and the New Technologies of Instruction: New York: John Wiley & Sons, 1985.
+Heinick, Molenda & Russell.
+Instructional Media and the New Technologies of Instruction.
+Collier/McMillan.